ZuriGa/EauClaireSalon.Solution/README.md

 * _Click "create new fork" and then select your account as the "Owner", after this you have your own copy of this repository to your GitHub Account._

 ### Setting up your database
-*  Install MySQL Server (if you haven't already)
+* To run this application you can import the zuri_gallegos.sql file to MySQL Workbench.
+* In MySQL Workbench Navigate to Administration tab > select `Data Import/Restore`.  <br />
+* In `Import Options` select `Import` from `Self-Contained File`.
-* Connect to MySQL Server - <br />
+* Navigate to zuri_gallegos.sql file, under Default Schema to be imported to, select the `New` button. <br />
+* Once your database options are selected press `Start Import`. <br />

-Use a MySQL client or command-line tool to connect. <br />
+* Use a MySQL client or command-line tool to connect. <br />

       For example: mysql -u[YOUR-USERNAME] -p[YOUR-PASSWORD];